PondiB/PondiB/README.md

 ### Hi buddy, I'm Brian Pondi : aka Pondi-B The GeoGeek

 ## I'm a Geographer, GIS Architect, GIS Software Developer, and Spatial Analyst!
+A Geographer who does Computational Geography to solve various location-based challenges in our lives today.
+I help organizations to integrate existing Geospatial capabilities into applications.
+I continue to learn.
-- 🔭 I’m currently working on  Java and Spring Boot
+- 🔭 I’m currently improving my knowledge on  Java and Spring Boot
 - 🌱 I’m currently learning Backend and Geospatial intergration
 - 🥅 Goals: Intergrating GIS capabilities to existing applications in various companies